SapphireGirl/Justine/Readme.md

 # Introduction
 ## Brief overview of the project and its goals
-- Primary purpose: Customer-facing React application that showcases a
+- Primary purpose: Customer-facing React application that showcases Products, Baskets, and Orders
+- Goal: Showcase the use of AWS services and microservices architecture
 # System Architecture Overview: High-level diagram and description of architecture
 ## Main components:
 ### React frontend
 ### C# Lambda API
-Change Data Store to DynamoDB
+Uses DynamoDB
 ### DynamoDB
-Write Terraform
+Write Services and Terraform
+- DynamoDB tables for Products, Baskets, and Orders
+- Services for CRUD operations
+- Register Services in Justine.Lambdas project
 ### S3 buckets
 ### Terraform
 #### Deployment process